Art Explained : Prints

 Art collecting may seem daunting, especially for those who are just starting out.
 Where do you start?
 How much do you want to spend?
 What kind of art style do you want to acquire?
 Some questions may seem easier to answer than others, but the truth is that even the simplest of decisions can quickly become much more complex than they first appear.

 While browsing art online, you will often encounter artworks that are categorised as ‘prints’, ‘multiples’, ‘editions’ and ‘offsets’.
 It can often be confusing to navigate the many nuances and technicalities that differentiate all these terms from one another, particularly if you’re new to the art market lingo.
-But don’t worry!
-We’ve all been there!
-At Artscapy, we don't want any of our Artscapers to feel lost when it comes to prints, so we’ve put together some comprehensive guides to each of these four terms, to demystify them, and explain where they differ from, but also overlap with, one another.
+We’ve put together some guides to each of these four terms, to demystify them, and explain where they differ from, but also overlap with, one another.

 Prints